Visiting loved ones during treatment

-Recovery starts here and it continues in the life that your loved one creates for themselves.
-That’s why we have developed a comprehensive plan for their time here as well a comprehensive continuing care plan to help them transition to everyday life with ease and confidence.
-Their customized plan integrates the right balance of medical, psychological, spiritual, holistic, or 12-Step practices.
-Ashley staff works with your loved one to develop a plan that best suits their unique needs.
+Recovery starts here and continues in the life that your loved one creates for themselves.
+That’s why we have developed a comprehensive plan for their time here as well as a comprehensive continuing care plan to help them transition to everyday life with ease and confidence.
+Their customized plan integrates the right balance of medical, psychological, spiritual, holistic or 12-Step practices.
+Ashley staff works with your loved ones to develop a plan that best suits their unique needs.

 At Ashley, our multi-faceted team of professionals oversees your loved one’s care.
 We’re committed to continuing our connections with Ashley alumni and their families to develop the strong support system which begins at Ashley.

-In that spirit we welcome you to visitation at Ashley, where patient care is our utmost priority.
-Please read the following guidelines and abide by them while visiting at Ashley:
+In that spirit, we welcome you to visitation at Ashley, where patient care is our utmost priority.
+Please read the following guidelines and abide by them while visiting Ashley:

 - Please wear your visitor’s badge at all times.

-- Please leave all cell phones, purses, cameras, backpacks/tote bags, drugs, alcohol, drug paraphernalia, and weapons locked in your car.
+- Please leave all cell phones, purses, cameras and backpacks/tote bags locked in your car.

-- Please refrain from having sensitive conversations on visitation – you can arrange to have these conversations on another day with your loved ones primary counselor.
+- Please refrain from having sensitive conversations during visitation – you can arrange to have these conversations on another day with your loved ones’ primary counselor.